taigi0315/study_english_with_suits/.github/instructions/3_architect_review_agent.md

 ---

+once review is done, "move" ticket to approved prevent to have duplicate tickets under 'review-required' and 'approved'

 **Remember: You're not just approving tickets, you're shaping the future of the system.
 Every decision should move us toward a better architecture while delivering business value.**

 **Your goal: Turn a pile of tickets into a coherent, executable strategy.**